SapphireLab/Sapphire-TTS-Collection/Surveys/2024.10.01_Recent_Advances_in_Speech_Language_Models__A_Survey/Main.md

 Finally, the TTS module transforms the text response back into speech, which is played back to the user.
 However, this naive solution mainly suffers from the following two problems.
 (1) **Information loss.** Speech signals not only contain semantic information (i.e., the meaning of the speech) but also paralinguistic information (e.g., pitch, timbre, tonality, etc.).
-Putting a text-only LLM in the middle will cause the complete loss of paralinguistic information in the input speech \cite{speechgpt}.
+Putting a text-only LLM in the middle will cause the complete loss of paralinguistic information in the input speech ([SpeechGPT (2023)](../../Models/Speech_LLM/2023.05.18_SpeechGPT.md)).
 (2) **Cumulative error.** A staged approach like this can easily lead to cumulative errors throughout the pipeline, particularly in the ASR-LLM stage \cite{audiochatllama}.
 Specifically, transcription errors that occur when converting speech to text in the ASR module can negatively impact the language generation performance of the LLM.